Jason-Mollerup/joy-of-react/README.md

 # Joy of React

-Projects from Josh W Comeau's' Joy of React
+Projects from Josh W Comeaus' Joy of React